What are standing charges?

 Your standing charge keeps your home connected to the energy network, including maintaining your meter, maintaining the network, and ensuring energy can be transported to your home.
 Your standing charge also contributes towards the cost of government initiatives like reducing carbon emissions and supporting vulnerable customers.

-Why have standing charges increased so much as of the 1st April 2022?
+Why have standing charges increased so much over the past years?

 While unit rates are primarily made up of wholesale energy costs and the normal costs of running a business (staffing and operational costs etc.) standing charges represent a wider variety of industry costs.